DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 other hosters also disable IPv6 by default and you run into the same problem, refer to their documentation!):*
 `# enable_ipv6`

+> **NOTE:** If your hoster offers VNC access to your server (which gives you access to a terminal
+> even if you can't reach the server through SSH anymore) and enables it by default (like Contabo does),
+> now that your firewall is working without locking you out is a good time to disable the VNC access,
+> so no one can try to break into your server through that.

 # Setting up dnsmasq as DNS server for a local domain

 This step will set up [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) for the local